-These shortcakes from The Ultimate Vegan Cookbook are so pretty and delicious they are worthy of a London tea party.
+These sweet strawberry shortcakes from The Ultimate Vegan Cookbook are so pretty and delicious they are worthy of a London tea party.
 Served in a flowery fancy dish on a spotless white embroidered table cloth…can you see it?

 But honestly, Wouldn’t these be perfect for a dinner party with friends?
 Or even better, a beautiful sunny summer picnic.
 Just bring along the cream, strawberries, and shortcakes separately and assemble just before serving.
 I’m already planning this in my head!

 Are you a bit scared of how much work these beauties require?
 Are you imagining you’ll spend hours in the kitchen and end up regretting it?
 Don’t you worry.
 I promise this recipe is easy-peasy to make, and your friends will be blown away.
 Guaranteed!

 Nope!
 Not at all.
 While a stand mixer (like this one) is handy to have when you bake often, we know they are crazy expensive.
 Like…who has the budget for that?!
 For the rest of us, we can just as easily use a hand mixer (like this one).
 You can even go old-school and whisk it by hand—but to get the whipped creamy supper whipped and frothy and airy, you’ll ideally want an electric mixer of some sort.